Tomentos/JTT_Tutorials/README.md

 To return to the latest point in your project, you can use `git checkout master`.

 ## That's all folks
 It may not be everything that Git has to offer, but I would consider commits, tags and checkouts to be the bare basics of it.

 I hope this tutorial helped you a bit with getting to learn Git, use Git and stepping up your coding with Git.
-If this tutorial does well enough, and the request for it is there, I will gladly make another one where I teach about things like branches, merges, stashing, pulling and pushing your code.
+If this tutorial does well enough, and the request for it is there, I will gladly make another one where I teach about more things you can do with Git.

 ### Bonus
 This entire doc has been written in markdown using VSCode.
 So it would be a shame not to use this documentation itself on a live example on how to use Git!
 This documentation and all files associated with it will be made available on [my GitHub Page](https://github.com/Tomentos/JTT_GitBasics).
 I did this so you can browse this project yourself and explore all the commits that I made while writing it.
 This ways you get a live example on how to use them and what they are useful for.